theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

     maxAge: 6h
 ```

-With the above we are effectively informing Hugo that any response obtained with `resources.GetRemote` should cached for 6 hours.
+With the above we are effectively informing Hugo that any response obtained with `resources.GetRemote` should be cached for 6 hours.
 That is 6 hours during which the API can REST! 🥁.

 ## Before you go...